Loading...

 Argentina

 Argentina's higher education institutes are known for their strict grading system.
-A perfect score of 10 (Sobresaliente) is equivalent to a U.S. A, but it is rarely awarded.
-Grades such as 7-8 (Muy Bueno) are typical and correspond to a B+ in the United States.
+A perfect score of 10 (Sobresaliente) is equivalent to a U.S. A but is rarely awarded.

-In Brazil, we have the note, and I had excellent grades — 9.0–10 (which would be the same as a U.S. A), but the Brazilian grading is strict.
+We have the note in Brazil, and I had excellent grades — 9.0–10 (the same as a U.S. A), but the Brazilian grading is strict.

 The Different Grading Systems Used in Asia